FMSoftCN/HybridOS-Lite/README.md

 This instruction assumes that you are using Ubuntu Linux 18.04/20.04 LTS.

-HybridOS has two versions.
-One is for intricate applications with a full-featured browser.
-Of course the system requirement is a little higher, such as over 256M storage, and over 1G RAM.
-But in IoT devices, no spare resources support this version, because of the limitation of hardware.
-So, another version, HybridOS Lite is the best chioce.
+HybridOS has a greate software stack to support its powerful functions.
+But for some simple device, such as IoT deivce, can not afford the consumption of resource, because of the limitation of hardware.
+So we select some libraries from HybridOS software stack, constitute HybridOS Lite, which is fit for those devices, which normally have only 64M RAM and 16M storage at the most.

 The codes in this repositroy tell you how to program applications with HybridOS Lite.